Sharon is a largely self-taught herbalist who has been growing and studying herbs and making herbal preparations for several decades.

 This remedy is NOT a cure for cavities, but for teeth that have become painful because they are infected.
 This method is not for curing infected teeth instead of professional dentistry, but as an adjunct to it.

 In my neck of the woods, this herbal toothache remedy is well-known.
-The infection and pain of a toothache can be cleared up by taking large doses of the Echinacea root, and almost everyone I know takes Echinacea at the first sign of an infected tooth.
-Obviously, Echinacea won’t get rid of a cavity if a cavity is what is causing the toothache.
-Echinacea cures the infection.
+The infection and pain of a toothache can be cleared up by taking large doses of the echinacea root, and almost everyone I know takes echinacea at the first sign of an infected tooth.
+Obviously, echinacea won’t get rid of a cavity if a cavity is what is causing the toothache.
+Echinacea resolves the infection.